MaruyamaAya/maruyamaaya.github.io/content/_index.md

       title: 'Recent News'
       subtitle: ''
       text: |-
-        2024.12.09  Awarded the "Stars of Tomorrow" Certificate from MSRA (top 10% intern).
+        <font size='3'>2024.12.09  Awarded the "Stars of Tomorrow" Certificate from MSRA (top 10% intern).

         2024.11.12  One paper accepted by PPoPP 2025.